SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 *I should be the one apologizing…*

 I squeeze my hold on her a little tighter, trying to still act asleep.

+*I don't want this closeness to end, but I don't want you to cry.*

 She notices and the tears slow down.